cabasvert/cabasvert/packages/server/README.md

 ## Serve

-The easiest root is using Docker.
+The easiest route is by using Docker.

 ### With your own database